 - 3 cups Down to Earth Alfalfa Meal

 - ¾ cup Pennington Epsom salts

 - 2 Tablespoons Down to Earth Granular Humic Acid

-- Mix all ingredients together either on a large tarp, in a small kiddie pool, in a yard waste trailer, or even in the bed of a pickup.
-You can choose to leave out the mycorrhizae here and apply directly to the root ball when transplanting.
-If you choose to include mycorrhizae at this step it will remain dormant (usually encased in a clay) until it comes in direct contact with live roots.
+- Mix all ingredients either on a large tarp, in a small kiddie pool, in a yard waste trailer, or even in the bed of a pickup.
+You can choose to leave out the mycorrhizae here and apply them directly to the root ball when transplanting.
+If you choose to include mycorrhizae at this step they will remain dormant (usually encased in clay) until it comes in direct contact with live roots.

 - While mixing, moisten the media just enough to promote humidity, not enough to drench it.

-- Remove the plant you are planning to transplant from it’s container.
+- Remove the plant you are planning to transplant from its container.
 Apply mycorrhizae directly to the root ball.
-Mycorrhizae need direct contact with living roots in order to snap out of their dormancy and cultivate properly.
+Mycorrhizae need direct contact with living roots to snap out of their dormancy and cultivate properly.

 - Finish packing the plant in with base soil.
 From this point, you should only need to water- no pH necessary unless you know your water supply can be unpredictable.

 Super Soil is a very nutrient-dense soil concentrate, so you never want to plant directly into the mixture or you risk subjecting your plant to nutrient burn.